-By now, you all should know that we need be testing multiple offers and we should be testing as quickly and effectively as possible.
+By now, you should know that we need to be continuously testing multiple offers, and we should also be testing as quickly and effectively as possible.

 But how do I know which offer is the best?

-There are literally ten’s of thousands of offers available for us to choose at any given time.
+There are ten’s of thousands of offers available to choose from at any given time.

-Some will CRUSH it, some will do alright, and most aren’t worth our time.
+Some will CRUSH it, and some will do alright.
+Yet, most aren’t worth our time.

-Also, there are some offers that are just best for advanced affiliate marketer’s that have a bigger testing budget (but we’ll save those for another topic).
+Also, there are some offers that are best left for advanced affiliate marketers to tackle, as they are likely to have access to a bigger testing budget (but we’ll save those for another topic.)

-As affiliate marketer’s, we need to work fast and strike when the iron in HOT!
+As affiliate marketers, we need to work fast and strike when the iron is HOT!

-The process consists of narrowing your offer list, doing some basic research on the best selection, and launching campaigns quickly to determine which ones are scalable.
+The overall process consists of narrowing down your offer list, doing some basic research on the best selection, then launching campaigns quickly to determine which ones are scalable.

-Here are 5 questions I ask myself before an offer makes it on to the “List of Offers To Test”
+Here are the five questions I ask myself before an offer makes it on to my list of offers to test: